Edwin Rodríguez (boxer): Victory over Michael Seals

 On November 13, 2015 Rodriguez defeated Michael Seals by TKO in the third round of a Premier Boxing Champions bout in the Beau Rivage Resort & Casino Biloxi, Mississippi, televised live on Spike TV.
 Edwin Rodriguez barely survived the first round after being floored twice, but he quickly rallied to stop Michael Seals in the third round, using three knockdowns of his own.

 Professional boxing record

 Personal life

 Rodriguez moved to the US from the Dominican Republic in 1998.
 Rodriguez credits working in his father's convenience store as instrumental in helping him learn English and adjust to life in the US.
 Rodriguez is father to a twin son and daughter born 23 weeks into his fiancee's pregnancy in 2006.
 His children faced difficult odds as micro preemies born 16 weeks premature but persevered in large part to their parents' dedication and sacrifice.
 Rodriguez and his fiancee married in 2010 and welcomed another son in 2013.
+He starred in the box office hit Bleed For This.